openlanguagedata/oldi.org/README.md

 2. We copy all static content in `static/` to the build directory.
 3. We compile all templates in `templates/` to the build directory.

-A utility script `sort_languages_yaml.py` is provided to help keep the YAML file sorted by key.

 ### Local builds

 For local builds, first install the required packages, including the development dependencies: